slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 rendering the theories of special and general relativity unusable in this scenario. $\square$

-#
+---

-> &#9432; Note: **(1)** and **(2)** do not mean Einstein's first postulate or the Lorentz transformation are false.
+&#9432; **(1)** and **(2)** do not mean Einstein's first postulate or the Lorentz transformation are false.
 This pair of disproofs means that the theory of the former cannot be attributed to much of the experimental results of the latter, as it currently is.